Teddy's TV Troubles

 Is it any good?

-Intelligent, reassuring, and practical, this book will be of great help to parents looking for ways to help their children deal with upsetting images that they see on TV ads, in movies, or simply by walking through the room when a parent is watching the nightly news.
+Intelligent, reassuring, and practical, this book will be of great help to parents looking for ways to help their children deal with upsetting images they see on TV or in movies.
 The exact source of Teddy's fear is not specified, so the book can be useful in a wide variety of situations.
 The author also gives step-by-step instruction for what to do with a frightened child.
 All the while, the book reads like a storybook, not a manual.